KhronosGroup/VulkanSC-Tools/vulkaninfo/vulkaninfo.md

 When Vulkan Info is run on an iOS device, it will create the standard vulkaninfo.json file and also a portability.json file.
 An HTML file is also created, and is displayed in a webview on the iOS device when the application is run.
 These files are located on the iOS device, and are available via the [iOS application file sharing mechanism](https://support.apple.com/en-us/HT201301) via iTunes for Windows or macOS.
 You can also access these files using the macOS Finder or Windows Explorer when the device is attached to the host computer via a USB cable.
 Select the device, and navigate to the "vulkaninfo" folder to access these files.
 There is currently no supported means to access these files on an iOS device from a Linux host computer.

+# Vulkan SC Information

+For Vulkan SC builds an analogous Vulkan SC Info tool is available.
+This tool is named `vulkanscinfo`, and outputs information about available Vulkan SC devices.